south-lacrosse/www-dev/docs/setting-up-server.md

 Note: `dmarc.sh` and `dmarc-cleanup.sh` assume DmarcSrg is installed in `sub/dmarc-srg` inside the WordPress directory.

+Note 2: PHP 8.4 no longer bundles the IMAP extension which is used by DmarcSrg (at least to v2.3) to fetch reports and tidy up the mailbox.
+The IMAP extension can be installed using PEAR, but that can be difficult on some shared hosting, so it's currently easiest to run the `fetch_reports.php` and `mailbox_cleaner.php` utils using PHP8.3.

 ### WordPress SMTP Settings

-We use WP Mail SMTP for sending mails from WordPress (automatic core/plugin/theme updates, password resets etc.), as the default method can be flaky, and will also cause SPF verification issues.
-You will need to make sure you set up the WordPress email account to the new server, and also update the plugin settings in WordPress.
-Go to the Admin dashboard, then WP Mail SMTP, update the `SMTP host` setting, and Save.
-The password is held in the `wp-config.php` file so as not to save it in the database.
+We use SMTP for sending mails from WordPress (automatic core/plugin/theme updates, password resets etc.), as the default method can be flaky, and will also cause SPF verification issues.
+You will need to make sure you set up the WordPress email account on the new server.
+The mailbox user and password are held in the `wp-config.php` file so as not to save them in the database.

 ## DNS Change

-When you change the DNS records to point to the new host's nameservers you can use a useful too <https://www.whatsmydns.net/#A/www.southlacrosse.org.uk> to see where the change has propagated to.
+When you change the DNS records to point to the new host's nameservers you can use a useful tool <https://www.whatsmydns.net/#A/www.southlacrosse.org.uk> to see where the change has propagated to.

 ## Finally